-Each month, the 2024 NCA Nutrition Calendar features an illustration to inspire imaginative lesson plans in addition to a craft, physical activity and recipe following the theme.
+Each month, the 2025 NCA Nutrition Calendar features an illustration to inspire imaginative lesson plans in addition to a craft, physical activity and recipe following the theme.
 A best practice is also included which incorporates meal suggestions.
 You can customize and build around the theme as much as you choose.

-Take a look at February, featuring Cuyahoga Valley National Park in Ohio.
-The children will make Ohio Ladybugs, the state insect of Ohio.
-Then they can enjoy a lunch of Sasquatch Bites, incorporating the best practice of providing at least one serving each of dark green vegetables.
-We add more important information with the meal pattern guideline for crediting vegetables and a nutrition note for building immunity with phyonutrients found in vegetables.
-The children will finish off their activities with Camp Activity Charades.
+Take a look at September, featuring a shape and math illustration for the month.
+The children will create Shapes-a-Lot during craft time.
+Then they can enjoy helping as they make their snack of Apple Nachos, incorporating the best practice to make at least 1 of the 2 required components of a snack a fruit or vegetable.
+We add more important information with the CACFP

+Meal Pattern guideline for crediting pureed fruit or vegetables and a nutrition note for keeping children's muscles strong.
+The children will finish off their activities with Speedy Match.
 Everything ties together nicely each month.